Ireland: budgeting in hard times

 Elsewhere in the Estimates there is a cut of 7 per cent to the ‘Innovation’ budget in the Department of Jobs, Enterprise and Innovation; this is likely to mean a drop in spending on research and the promotion of industry R&D.

 These are of course still difficult times for Ireland.
 But there is a marked difference here between the way higher education has been handled in the Irish Budget and the way it has been addressed recently in the expenditure plans of the Scottish government.
 A small economy relying to a major extent on inwards investment cannot afford to starve higher education.
 Making Irish higher education competitive with those economies that could also attract high value investment should be a priority.
-It must be hoped that this goal is not being abandoned.Explore posts in the same categories: economy, higher education comment below, or link to this permanent URL from your own site.
+It must be hoped that this goal is not being abandoned.economy, higher education comment below, or link to this permanent URL from your own site.